Juvenile Justice Consulting & Family Advisory

 Can't Afford It?
 You May Not Have To Pay

-In many jurisdictions, family coaching and reentry planning services can be court-ordered and partially or fully funded.
-Here's how to pursue that in Virginia, Maryland, and North Carolina and beyond.
+In many jurisdictions, diversion advisory services can be court-ordered, attorney-referred, or grant-funded.
+Here is how families in Virginia, Maryland, and North Carolina pursue coverage.

 1